 - At the same time, consider what makes you better than everyone else on the market and how to utilize your USPs in your marketing message across every channel

 Marketing Program Assessment

-Does your marketing program address the 3 key marketing questions your audience is keen to know?
+Does your strategic marketing program address the three key marketing questions your audience is keen to know?

-- Why should we care and think about adopting this change into our tech stack or a marketing plan?
+- Why should we consider adopting this change into our tech stack or a marketing plan

 - “Why should I buy more from you?” (give them a reason to do more business with you with upselling strategies reinforced in value for the current or future customer)

 - “Why should I continue doing business with you, not your competitors?” (to ensure they remain in the retention stage of your marketing funnel and, of course, move them to advocacy.)

 Knowing your competitors is one thing, but truly understanding the needs of your target market is what will ultimately result in growth.

 - Who are the ideal customers that can get you to MVP (minimal viable product) and then PMF (product-market fit)

 - What is your customer ICP (ideal customer profile)